cbpowell/SenseLink/README.md

 - `max_watts` [Required]: The wattage to report to Sense when the specified attribute is at the maximum value, as defined by `attribute_max`
 - `attribute_min`: The minimum value of the attribute, corresponding to the _lowest_ power consumption of the entity (Defaults to `0.0`)
 - `min_watts`: The wattage to report to Sense when the specified attribute is at the minimum value, as defined by `attribute_min`
 - `off_usage`: The wattage to supply when the entity is described as "off" by HASS.
-This allows you to potentially specify the difference between an idle power and and off power (Defaults to value supplied for `min_watts`, or `0.0` if none)
+This allows you to potentially specify the difference between an idle power and and off power, such as if the device has a vampire load (Defaults to value supplied for `min_watts`, or `0.0` if none)
 - `off_state_key`: The text value to utilize to determine if the HASS API is reporting the [entity state](https://developers.home-assistant.io/docs/api/websocket#subscribe-to-events) as "off" (Defaults to "off")

 SenseLink monitors HASS update events, and scales the reported wattage linearly based on the provided values.
 For example, if a HASS-connected dimmer switch provides values between `0.0` (off) and `255` (full on) for an attribute called `brightness`, and is connected to four 60 watt incandecent bulbs plus, you would provide the following plug configuration: